 You can find full printable recipe below, but here is a quick overview of the procedure along with step-by-step photos.

 - Set your instant pot to saute mode, let it heat up, add butter when hot and let it melt.
-In the mean time, core and chop 2 apples into bite sized chunks.
+In the meantime, core and chop two apples into bite-sized chunks.

 - Add chopped apples into the hot pot and saute for 1 to 2 minutes, stirring occasionally.